Idna

 Idna or Idhna (إذنا) is a Palestinian town in the southern West Bank, located in the Hebron Governorate of the State of Palestine, 13 kilometers west of Hebron and about one kilometer east of the Green Line.
 According to the Palestinian Central Bureau of Statistics, the town had a population of 26,009 inhabitants in 2017.

 Idna is physically divided into southern and northern parts by the Wadi al-Feranj.
 Idna's primary source of income is agriculture and the town's total land area is 21,526 dunams (21.5 km2), of which 2,809 dunams (2.8 km2) are built up area.
 Idna is governed by a municipal council of thirteen members and six departments.

 History

 Idna's site was inhabited since Canaanite times (the Bronze Age), evident from ancient remains found in the town.
 The town has been suggested being identified with the biblical city of Dannah, mentioned in the Book of Joshua (15:49) as a town of Judah.

 Hebrews, Romans, Byzantines and Arabs succeeded in gaining control of the town and coins, statues, tombs and pottery dating from these various rulers were found in the town.

+Roman period

 Writing in the early 4th century, Eusebius mentioned a village named Iedna as being six miles from Eleutheropolis on the road to Hebron.

 In 2018, a set of Roman-era tombs from the first century CE, when the region was part of Roman-controlled Judaea, was found in Idna.

-In February 1262, Baybars’ endowed Idhna, than an inhabited village, to the Mosque of the Cave of the Patriarchs.
+Mamluk period

+Palestine became part of the Mamluk empire in 1260.
+In February 1262, the Mamluk sultan Baybars endowed Idna, then an inhabited village, to the Ibrahimi Mosque (Cave of the Patriarchs) in Hebron.
+A document related to this waqf, dated to the first decade of the 14th century, mentions a blood money settlement, overseen by the qadi of Hebron, by two brothers from the Halaf (or Jalaf) clan of Idna to three brothers of the Banu Rabi'a clan of Dura.
+The Idna brothers had been accused of killing a fourth brother of the Dura men.